HackyChristmas/HackyChristmas.github.io/Day03/README.md

 ## Making a nose

+First, we need to pick our nose.
 Snowmen can have all sorts of noses.
-I usually use a carrot.
+I usually use a carrot so I'll go with that here.

 We can approximate a carrot by making a cone.
 In OpenSCAD, a cone is created by making a `cylinder` that has a radius greater than zero at the bottom and a radius of zero at the top.
 Like this: